ZeroHumanInteractions/profile_engine/README.md

 `NOTE:` Changing these options requires application restart in order for them to take effect (if you're running active monitoring).
 CLI Arguments are available instantly.

+`NOTE:` Best way to use this software, is by streaming your desktop, instead of a specific game.

 ---

 ## Downloads